-The drive as received from the factory will meet the following error criteria:
+The drive, as received from the factory will meet the following error criteria:

 - a.
-No head surface will have more than 10 defective tracks.
-Of these 10 tracks, no more than 3 will contain multiple defects.
-Additionally, track 00 of all heads is guaranteed to be error free. - b.
+No more than 5 defective tracks. - b.
+No more than 15 additional single track errors (32 good sectors). - c.
 A single defect is defined as an error less than 10 bits long.
-A multiple defect is defined as an error greater than 10 bits long, or more than one defect location per track.
+A multiple defect is defined as an error greater than 10 bits long.
+A defective track has more than one defect location.